DigitalGlobe/mltools/examples/polygon_classify_random_forest/README.md

 ## Viewing the results

 Note that we can visualize geojson's by directly opening them on github.
-Viewing the geometries on top of the imagery (which is definitely more interesting!) is trickier.
+Viewing the geometries on top of the IDAHO tiles (which is definitely more interesting!) is trickier.

 <img src='images/adelaide_dataset_snapshot.png' scale=1>
 <sub> Green/red polygons indicate presence/absence of a pool, respectively.</sub>

-In this directory, you can find the file [my_map_with_vectors.html](http://kostasthebarbarian.github.io/mltools/examples/polygon_classify_random_forest/my_map_with_vectors.html).
-This is my_map.html modified to display train.geojson as a vector tile stack on top of the IDAHO raster tile stack.
 In order to do this, we use the [geojson-vt](https://github.com/mapbox/geojson-vt) javascript library which Mapbox built in order to slice GeoJSON data into vector tiles on the fly.
-Pretty cool.
+You can see this [here](http://kostasthebarbarian.github.io/mltools/examples/polygon_classify_random_forest/my_map_with_vectors.html).
 Green/red polygons indicate presence/absence of a pool, respectively.
 Click on each polygon to view the corresponding polygon id.

-(Note: if you download my_map_with_vectors.html and try to open it locally in Chrome, you might run into CORS issues.
-Firefox might solve the problem.)